Toolkit

 ToolkitService

-instances and recommends appropriateActions
+instance and recommends appropriateAction

-to LLMs based on current context.
+s to the LLM based on the current context.

-under the current Action
+based on the current Action

-based on the current node's position in the graph, far more intelligent and efficient than providing a flat, context-free tool list.
-Second, the predefined graph structure effectively narrows the LLM's search space when selecting tools or deciding next actions, significantly reducing randomness and uncertainty, thereby improving invocation accuracy and overall task execution efficiency.
-Finally, this structured approach makes complex workflow modeling more natural and intuitive, clearly expressing multi-step processes with dependencies or conditional tool invocation flows.
+node's position in the graph, which is far more intelligent and efficient than providing a flat, context-free list of tools.
+Second, the predefined graph structure effectively narrows the search space for the LLM when selecting tools or deciding on the next step, significantly reducing randomness and uncertainty, thereby improving the accuracy of tool calls and the overall efficiency of task execution.
+Finally, this structured approach makes modeling complex processes more natural and intuitive, allowing for the clear representation of multi-step, dependent, or conditional tool invocation flows.

 2.2.
 Toolkit Implementation